seanpm2001/Why-you-should-stop-using-the-Google-Play-Store/RepoData/Description/GitHub/OldVersions/English/USA/README_V1.txt

-An article on why you should stop using Google Summer of Code and find a privacy focused efficient alternative.
+An article on why you should stop using the Google Play Store and find a privacy focused efficient alternative